trishal13/ECOMMERCE/README.md

 # Ecommerce Backend

-This project is the backend service for an e-commerce project, providing APIs for managing products, categories, users, and orders.
+This project is the backend service for my e-commerce project EazyBazaar, providing APIs for managing products, categories, users, and orders.

 ## Features